Azure/azure-iot-sdks/c/doc/SDK_cross_compile_example.md

 SET(CMAKE_SYSTEM_NAME Android)

-# this is the location of the amd64 toolchain targeting the Raspberry Pi
+# this is the location of the toolchain targeting the arm architecture
 SET(CMAKE_C_COMPILER $ENV{MY_TOOLCHAIN}/bin/arm-linux-androideabi-gcc)

 # this is the file system root of the target